SushmitaM1/AI-project-chest-XRay-Pneumonia-detection/README.md

 # AI_chest-XRay_Pneumonia_Detection
-This repository contains my python jupyter notebooks for udacity project "Pneumonia detection from 2D chest XRays"
+This repository contains my python jupyter notebooks for udacity project "Pneumonia detection from 2D chest XRays".
+The "FDA submission final.pdf" file contains summary of my project.

+Data for this project is from kaggle (nih chest Xray data)

+Following is the Readdme file from udacity project repo, has project discription and requirements.

 # Pneumonia Detection from Chest X-Rays